PedroChaparro/PI202202-alako-backend/docker/README.md

 ## Requirements

-- Docker
+- Docker installed.
+- Linux-like file system.
+Windows users can use www.cygwin.com or similar to run the commands.

 ## Setup

-Before running any command make sure you are in the `/docker`directory.
+Before running any command make sure you are in the `/docker` directory.

 1. Download packages.
 This script will automatically download the required packages and store them in the `files/pkg` directory:

 	```
 	./downloadPackages.sh
 	```
-	> Windows script not available yet.
-If you are on windows manually download the files with the links inside this file and place them in `files/pkg`.

 2. Building the images.
 Make sure you already have the required files in `files/pkg` before building: